 If you live in an open-plan living space, a king-size bed can also double as a luxurious focal point.
 Because you aren’t constrained by walls, you’ll have more room for this spacious bed size.

-A full mattress, also known as a double bed, measures 54 inches by 75 inches.
+A full mattress, or double bed, measures 54 inches by 75 inches.
 These beds are smaller than queen-size beds but wider than twin-size beds by 16 inches.
 Full-size beds used to be the bed of choice for American couples in the 1940s, until queen and king-size beds were introduced in the 1950s.

 Bedframe and mattress manufacturers typically recommend full-size beds for rooms that measure at least 10 feet by 10 feet.
 This gives an extra two to three feet of free space for walking space and furniture.